 A beer lovers guide to craft beer in Melbourne

-Melbourne, named the world’s most livable city (Economist Magazine), seems to have it all and we sent our Flying Foodie, Alana Lowes, in search of the best frothy ales in the city.
+Melbourne is a city that has it all and we sent our Flying Foodie, Alana Lowes, in search of the best frothy ales in town.

 Huge coffee culture – tick, including coffee drunk from donuts – yes please!
 Restaurants and café’s to salivate over.
 There are dark back alley laneways, safe to venture to down for a hit of live music, cocktails and decadent gin bars, but it’s Melbourne’s craft beer scene making hoppy waves across the globe.